gaultier/zig-bencode/README.md

 [Bencode](https://en.wikipedia.org/wiki/Bencode) is an text encoding format, not too dissimilar from JSON.
 This library can encode and decode it, with an API and code close the `std.json` in the Zig standard library.
+No other dependencies than the Zig standard library.

 ## Decode (parse)